dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 intermittently.
-Even 6.9b, the best performing size on this test, fails the test in its second-to-last available revision^[Despite this, it does pass the test 40% of the available revisions, about triple what the other closest sizes can accomplish]. \AT{should we say something about 12b not solving it?}
+Even 6.9b, the best performing size on this test, fails the test in its second-to-last available revision^[Despite this, it does pass the test 40% of the available revisions, about triple what the other closest sizes can accomplish].
+You can see how this evolves over time in @fig:hl_mypy.
+See @sec:results for further discussion of performance over time.

 What the models *can* do well, however, is learn to pass these tests in the mypy type system (as opposed to mypy++).
 In that system, where